Skincare Packaging

 Empathize

-Key Acitivities: Secondary Research · In Home Visits · How Might We’s · Tensions · Pain points · Journey Map · Insights & Frameworks
+Key Activities: Secondary Research · In Home Visits · How Might We’s · Tensions · Journey Map · Insights & Frameworks

 Using our consumers’ current product habits, standards of success and standards of failure, we were able to build empathy with their experience.

-We synthesized their feedback into insights and tensions which drove our How Might We statements.
+We synthesized their feedback into central “jobs to be done”, persona, and consumer journey.
+This was followed by key insights and tensions which drove our How Might We statements.
+Throughout the three rounds of research, these guiding insights were iteratively adjusted to align with consumers.

 Define

-Key Activities: Narrow Scope · Brainstorm · Consumer Site Visit 1 & 2 · Prototype Sketches · Storyboards · Design Requirements
+Key Activities: Brainstorm · Consumer Site Visit 1 & 2 · Prototype Sketches · Storyboards · Design Requirements

-Our team was challenged with designing e-commerce packaging for one of P&Gs skincare lines.
-Comparing P&G’s current product line and the needs, pain points, and workarounds of our users, we found a focused opportunity in creating an outer SIOC (ship-in-own-container) with custom inner materials.
+Comparing P&G’s current product line and the needs, pain points, and workarounds of our users, we found a focused opportunity in creating an outer SIOC with a custom inner filler.

-Following our How Might We statements, we brainstormed and sketched, down-selecting to 8 products with a variety of features to show to our consumers.
+Following our How Might We statements, we brainstormed and sketched, down-selecting to 12 prototypes with a variety of features to show to our consumers.

-These rapid prototypes were presented to our consumers during multiple rounds of site visits through sorting, ranking, and mix & match exercises.
+These rapid prototypes were presented to our consumers during 2 rounds of site visits through sorting, labelling, ranking, and mix & match exercises.

-We presented 8 physical prototypes to our consumers through 1st person videos.
-These three rounds of user research culminated with a final list of emotional and functional requirements.
-Each of these requirements was backed by a user need.
+These three rounds of user research culminated with a final list of emotional and functional requirements, each backed by a user need.

 Ideate + Prototype